paulscherrerinstitute/ecmccfg/examples/test/el7411/README.md

 ## Drive in CSP mode
 The CSP config is not perfect.
 There seems to be a scaling error somehow.
 A jog of 360deg/s results in approx 35deg/s oscilating movement.
 Probably the position control parameters in the drive needs more attention.
 So its suggetsed to use CSV for now.

+NOTE: Try setting the drive scale to same values as encoder scale might solve this problem.